hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 The following changes are not supported:

 * change a sliding window to a session window
-* change the size of a tumbling window to another size which is not an integer multiple of the previous size
 * replace aggregation operation for another one with a different accumulator
 * rename a stateful stage